 - you feel unable to control your thoughts

 - you’re feeling much more anxious than usual.

 If you would like to talk to a counsellor or try a talking therapy, your transplant team will be able to refer you.
 If you have never used this kind of therapy before, it can seem a little strange at first – but hopefully it will make you feel more positive about your situation.

-Anthony Nolan offers a free Telephone Emotional Support service specifically for stem cell transplant patients and family members, provided by Working to Wellbeing.
-Through a series of appointments, you can talk to someone about whatever’s on your mind, e.g. concerns you may be having about the future or your treatment pathway.
-Working to Wellbeing are a team of wellbeing specialists including qualified psychologists, with years of experience providing support for stem cell transplant patients.
+Anthony Nolan offers a free Telephone Emotional Support service specifically for stem cell transplant patients and family members, provided by Working To Wellbeing.
+Through a series of appointments, you can talk to someone about whatever’s on your mind, such as concerns you may be having about the future or your treatment pathway.
+Working To Wellbeing are a team of wellbeing specialists including qualified psychologists, with years of experience providing support for stem cell transplant patients.
 If you think this might be helpful to you, email our team to arrange an appointment: firstname.lastname@example.org